siddhantrao23/siddhantrao23.github.io/_pages/about.md

 Here you can find my <a href="/blog">blog</a>, <a href="/projects">projects</a>, <a href="/diagrams">diagrams</a> and anything else I think may be useful.

-I also particularly enjoy painting, cycling and creating detailed diagrams.
+I also particularly enjoy painting, cycling and origami.
 I'm a sucker for a good sunset, cats and otters <3

 For anything else, feel free to <a href="mailto:raosiddhant99@gmail.com">email me</a>!